aminnairi/dotfiles/README.md

 # (as root) Add the "sudo" group for the created user
 usermod -aG sudo user

+# (as user) Pull the latest configuration and apply the latter
 ansible-pull --url https://github.com/aminnairi/laptop.git --ask-become-pass
 ```